The Payments Block lets you add a payment button to any post or page. Using Stripe as the payment gateway, you can accept credit or debit cards.

 - block renewals of any existing payments subscribers

 This feature is deactivated by default, and unlocking it requires a Jetpack Security or Jetpack Complete plan.
-Because this is not a formal module within Jetpack, there is no way to deactivate it entirely.
+Because this is not a formal feature within Jetpack, there is no way to deactivate it entirely.
 If you have access to this feature but are not actively using it, there is no code running on your site that’s interacting with it.

 |Site Owners / Authors